BUNPC/VAN_DataSets/Gagnon/readme.md

 Boas and Sakadzic that were then subsequently graphed and used in VAN modeling of the fMRI BOLD signal and published in Gagnon2015, Gagnon2016, and Cheng2019.

+Each folder contains the raw angiogram of the cerebral vascular network of a mouse acquired by two photon microscopy.
+Details of the acquired raw angiogram are in Gagnon2015.

+# Citations

 Gagnon, L., Sakadžić, S., Lesage, F., Musacchia, J.J., Lefebvre, J., Fang, Q., Yücel, M.A., Evans, K.C., Mandeville, E.T., et al., “Quantifying the microvascular origin of BOLD-fMRI from first principles with two-photon microscopy and an oxygen-sensitive nanoprobe.,” The Journal of neuroscience : the official journal of the Society for Neuroscience 35(8), 3663–3675 (2015).